xyflow/xyflow/.changeset/twenty-ads-breathe.md

 '@xyflow/system': patch
 ---

-Improve handling of global and individual nodeExtents.
+Improve handling of global and individual `nodeExtent`s.
 Nodes will never render outside of specified extents.